Harlan144/scatac_imputation/README.txt

-This workflow uses STITCH to impute genotypes based on next gen sequencing data (in particular, ChIP-seq data).
+This workflow uses STITCH to impute genotypes based on next gen sequencing data (in particular, scATAC-seq data).
 It allows multiple bam files from a given individual to be combined prior to imputation to increase imputation accuracy.
 Follow these steps to run it:

 1. create the necessary conda environment from impute.env.yml. (ie, 'conda env create --file impute.env.yml')
 2. update the config.yaml file if needed (this allows you to specify the reference genome and some parameters for STITCH).
 Usually nothing needs to be changed here.